AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

           V.Delete (Idx);
        end if;

-       --  Use Find to retrieve cursor for element with value 13 C := V.Find (13);
+       --  Use Find to retrieve cursor for
+       --  the element with value 13
+       C := V.Find (13);

        --  Check whether index is valid